Lily Allen: 2012–2018: Sheezus and No Shame

 Following the release of Sheezus (2014), Allen had an "identity crisis".
 She did not enjoy the music she was being asked to create and believed people within the music industry were controlling her musical choices.
 Allen mentioned on the podcast News Roast that she is working on a new album, which will mainly deal with herself, her relationship with her children, the breakdown of her marriage, substance abuse, etc. Allen has been working with Mark Ronson.
 In late 2017, Allen uploaded numerous songs online in preparation for the album, including the track titled "Family Man".
 When conceiving the album Allen wanted to work through her problems via music.
 Allen decided to do this because she felt that people are often led "by outside forces" when they are trying to express themselves – something she wanted to explore when creating No Shame.

-Later that year, in December, a song called "Trigger Bang" was leaked and featured rapper Giggs.
+Later that year, in December, a song called "Trigger Bang" featuring rapper Giggs was leaked.
 On 24 January 2018 Allen announced her new album would be called No Shame.
 The album was released 8 June 2018.
 No Shame was nominated for a Mercury Prize, with the album being one of 12 to be shortlisted for the award.
 An electropop album, No Shame takes influence from dancehall and reggae, and features confessional lyrics that discuss the breakdown of Allen's marriage and friendships, maternal guilt, substance abuse, along with social and political issues.
 Upon release No Shame was met with generally positive reviews from music critics, who praised the album's mature lyrical content and themes, Allen's artistic evolution, the composition and production.
 The album peaked at number eight on the UK Albums Chart, it reached the top 40 on the New Zealand and Irish charts and became Allen's fourth consecutive top 10 album in Australia.
 To promote the album, Allen embarked on her worldwide No Shame Tour.